Referring to the University

-Located at a crossroads of culture and commerce on the U.S.-Mexico border, TAMIU is the newest university campus constructed in Texas.
+Located at a crossroads of culture and commerce on the U.S.-Mexico border, TAMIU is one of the newest university campuses constructed in Texas.
 Its 300-acre campus serves as a beacon for higher education for South Texas and northern Mexico.
-Over 5,000 students attend the University, coming from over 30 countries around the world and just around the corner.
+Over 7,000 students attend the University, coming from over 30 countries around the world and just around the corner.

-The average student age is 24 (undergraduate) and 32 (graduate).
-The youngest student is 15 while the oldest is 72.
+The average student age is 22 (undergraduate) and 31 (graduate).

-Minority enrollment includes 89% Hispanic, .6% Black and .6% Asian.
-Eighty-four percent of students come from Webb County, but 5.3% of the University’s combined undergraduate and graduate enrollment is international, and represents 30 countries.
+Minority enrollment includes 90% Hispanic, .6% Black and .6% Asian.
+86% of students come from Webb County, but 5% of the University’s combined undergraduate and graduate enrollment is international, and represents, on average, 30 countries.